The Organic Traveller

 Weltladencafe

-The Weltladencafé fair-trade shop cum café near St. Nikolai church is less focused on handicraft.
-Even without an own roastery it's more café than shop, a homely-bohemian living room with outdoor seating on the footpath when the weather is nice.
-The place is run by a collective of volunteers, so be nice: They aren't paid to serve you.
-Come by for a recreational coffee break with coffee from a proper steam-driven espresso machine.
-Occasionally home-made cakes are being served: Since they are home-made by volunteers I wouldn't expect that they are always made from predominanly organic ingredients.
+Come by for a recreational coffee break with coffee from a steam-driven espresso machine.
+You may choose between milk, soy or oat drink, all organic.
+Occasionally home-made vegan cakes are being served: Since they are home-made by volunteers I wouldn't expect that they are always made from predominanly organic ingredients.
 Unfortunately they don't serve savoury snacks, but you may of course buy some fairly traded nuts or chips and consume them at the café.

 At the main train stations of bigger German cities you will usually find a franchise serving coffee drinks made with organic milk, either a "Coffee Fellows" shop or, as in Göttingen, a branch of the organic porridge brand "Haferkater".
 If you have sufficient time insist on having your coffee in an earthenware cup on the spot; returnable cups for a coffee on the go unfortunately require registration with an app.
-The shop's comparably liberal opening hours make it a good last ressort on Sundays, early mornings or weekdays after 6pm.
+The shop's comparably liberal opening hours make it a good last resort for a healthy sandwich on Sundays, early mornings or weekdays after 6pm.
+However, if you have sufficient time on a weekday, you may rather opt for a without doubt 100 percent organic sandwich from either, the Bioladen in der Burgstraße or Alnatura.

 Closed

-2024-09-13 13:00:00 [Goettingen, organic, fair, coffee, tea, breakfast, lunch, dinner, cafe, restaurant, gifts, cinema] [direct link · table of contents]
+2024-09-24 12:00:00 [Goettingen, organic, fair, coffee, tea, breakfast, lunch, dinner, cafe, restaurant, gifts, cinema] [direct link · table of contents]

 Creative Commons Licence